xeome/notes.xeome.dev/content/notes/Post install optimizations.md

 vm.page-cluster = 0
 ```

-A more detailed explanation can about why these values were chosen can be found in [[Zram]].
+A more detailed explanation can about why these values were chosen can be found in [[notes/Zram]].

 ### Transparent Huge Pages